Peter Obi: You Are Not The Messiah.

 Now that the messiah in Buhari failed to materialize, Nigeria’s search for a new messiah has commenced.
 And Nigerian youths have already found one.
 The new messiah is called Peter Obi.

-As usual, the youths are not patient in examining whether this new messiah can fulfill the expectations of a Nigerian messiah.
+As usual, the youths are not patient in examining whether this new Messiah can fulfil the expectations of a Nigerian messiah.

-Is Peter Obi capable of rebuilding Nigeria, bringing about the end of Boko haram, bandits, and unknown gunmen, and uniting the people of Nigeria?
+Is Peter Obi capable of rebuilding Nigeria, ending Boko haram, bandits, and unknown gunmen, and uniting the people of Nigeria?

 The process of rebuilding Nigeria begins with the end of violence, religious intolerance, and tribalism.

-If Peter Obi is capable of achieving the messianic expectations, he has not told us how he would achieve them.
+If Peter Obi can achieve the messianic expectations, he has not told us how he would do so.
 How would he contain Boko haram in particular?
 Would he negotiate with them or bomb them into submission?

 When President Jonathan bombed Boko haram, President Buhari accused him of killing northern/Muslim youths.
 Won’t another northern fundamentalist lay the same accusation on President Obi?